JaviAibar/DeepSpeechUnity/README.md

 This project is tested using Aashish Agarwal's model which is wonderful and free.
 If you're using this software for transcripting from german I encourage you to download his model here https://github.com/AASHISHAG/deepspeech-german

 In regard of the advance options, the ones selected as default come from Aashish Agarwal's flags.txt file which describes his selections when training, if using another model I recommend search for this kind of information in the place you founded and save changes.

+This project is licensed Apache Public License 2.0 and is based in Mozilla's DeepSpeech